 - Travel Vlogs through national parks and cities around the world

 - Google Earth is one that I used with my mother.
 It was a great way to go “visit” her hometown in Trento, Italy.
-We would virtually walk the streets of where she was born and lived – a great trip down memory lane.
+We would virtually walk the streets of where she was born and lived.
+It was a great trip down memory lane.

 - Video Games – there are lots of video games that can be played from tablets and smart phones as well as some that can be played from gaming consoles with others.
 Wii Sports is one that comes to mind as well as Guitar Hero which is available on XBox and Playstation and other consoles – but there are many to choose from!